anselmeamekoe/TabSRA/README.md

 1. [Churn modeling with bias correction](https://github.com/anselmeamekoe/TabSRA/blob/main/notebooks/Application1_BankChurnModeling.ipynb)
 2. [Credit Default modeling with a group of correlated features](https://github.com/anselmeamekoe/TabSRA/blob/main/notebooks/Application2_TaiwanCreditDefault.ipynb)

+### Benchmarking your own or another  algorithm
+Please follow the instructions [here](https://github.com/LeoGrin/tabular-benchmark/tree/main) to benchmark a new model depending on your budget.
 ### Usage of TabSRALinear
 We use the [skorch](https://skorch.readthedocs.io/en/stable/) framework to make our implementation more scikit-learn friendly.
 [Here](https://github.com/anselmeamekoe/TabSRA/tree/main/ESANN_XKDD) is the old version.